pdxrust/rust-wasm-workshop/README.md

     npm run serve

-Refreshing [http://localhost:8080](http://localhost:8080) once more, and you should see the Game of Life played out before your eyes!
+Refreshing [http://localhost:8080](http://localhost:8080) once more, and you should see the Game of Life animated before your eyes!

 --------------------------------------------------------------------------------